 Fashion Marketing and Management Jobs: Salary and Career Facts

-Read on to learn about the types of jobs available in fashion marketing and management, as well as the education and training required.
-Salary data for workers with varying levels of experience is also provided below.
+Find out about the types of jobs you could pursue in fashion marketing and management.
+Read on to learn more about career options along with salary and key responsibilities information.
 Schools offering Fashion Design & Merchandising degrees can also be found in these popular choices.

 What Jobs Are Available in Fashion Marketing and Management?